aljong/aljong.github.io/source/_posts/2024-09-24-cackalacky-2024-solutions.md

 <img src="/assets/cackalacky/2024/villager.png">

-Image contains an animalese mp3 file.
+Image contains an animalese mp3 file, which must be extracted following the reverse of the encryption process below.
+Also was hinted at in step 1 with `Sometimes the most significant is the least significant CRC32 PKCS #7 AES-256-CBC`

 <audio controls>
   <source src="/assets/cackalacky/2024/animalese4.wav" type="audio/wav">